lbhaskar4/test/.gitlab/issue_templates/QA-task.md

 ### Issues raised

-Take note of any issues you've created.
+Take note of any issues you've created and check them off as they are resolved.

 #### PM_NAME PM_TEAM